Southern California wildfire slows; 177 homes destroyed | New Country 923

 MALIBU, Calif.
-(AP) — Relief and heartache await those starting to return home to a Southern California wildlife zone.
+(AP) — Relief and heartache await those starting to return home to a Southern California wildfire zone.

 Eager to know the status of his house, 69-year-old Roger Kelly defied evacuation orders Sunday and hiked back into Seminole Springs, his lakeside mobile home community in the Santa Monica Mountains north of Malibu.